 On the other hand, if you plan to develop carputils, manually configuring it as follows is recommended.

-Install the required python packages using pip
+Install the dependencies using pip

 - preferably into user-space:

-python3 -m pip install --only-binary=:all --user -r requirements.txt
+python3 -m pip install --user -r requirements.txt

 Add carputils/bin